JS Kabylie: Coaches

-The Khalef-Zywotko duo (from 1977 to 1990) is the most successful technical staff (10 titles) of JSK and Algeria, since they won together the Algerian championship in 1980, 1982, 1983, 1985, 1986, 1989 and 1990 as well as the Algerian Cup in 1986, the most prestigious African competition African Cup of Champions Clubs in 1981 and the African Super Cup in 1982.
+The Khalef-Zywotko duo (from 1977 to 1990) is the most successful coaching staff (10 titles) of JSK and Algeria, since they won together the Algerian championship in 1980, 1982, 1983, 1985, 1986, 1989 and 1990 as well as the Algerian Cup in 1986, the most prestigious African competition African Cup of Champions Clubs in 1981 and the African Super Cup in 1982.
 This duo is considered legendary in the ranks of JSK supporters.
 The Fergani-Zywotko duo won the African Cup of Champions Clubs in 1990.
-Other coaches brought titles to the club: the JSK thus won the CAF Cup under the orders of the Khalef-Sandjak duo (who replaced Nadjmeddine Belayachi just before the final of 2000), Kamel Mouassa, and French coach Jean-Yves Chay in 2000, 2001 and 2002 respectively.
+Other coaches brought titles to the club: the JSK thus won the CAF Cup under the orders of the Khalef-Sandjak duo (who replaced Nedjmeddine Belayachi just before the final of 2000), Kamel Mouassa, and French coach Jean-Yves Chay in 2000, 2001 and 2002 respectively.
 Djamel Menad, while being at the same time assistant coach of Djaâfar Harouni and player, allows the club to win the African Cup Winners' Cup in 1995 and the championship.

 In 1973, the JSK won its first title of champion of Algeria under the direction of Romanian coach Virgil Popescu.

 In 1977, the JSK won its first Algerian Cup under the coaching duo of Khalef-Harouni.

 In 1981, the JSK won its first African Cup of Champions Clubs title under the coaching duo of Khalef-Zywotko.

-After nine years without a title of champion, the JSK won the title of champion of Algeria under the direction of head coach Azzedine Aït Djoudi in 2004.
+After nine years without a title of champion, in 2004, the JSK won the title of champion of Algeria under the direction of head coach Azzedine Aït Djoudi and Moussa Saïb as player-coach.

 After 17 years without winning the Algerian Cup, the JSK won the Algerian Cup in 2011 under the direction of head coach Rachid Belhout.

-After 10 years without a title, the JSK won the Algerian League Cup in 2021 under the direction of French coach Denis Lavagne and added a new line to its list.
+After 10 years without a title, the JSK won the Algerian League Cup in 2021 under the direction of French coach Denis Lavagne and added another title to its record.